a2hsh/FSND-Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

 # Deploying a Flask API

-This is the fourth  project in the fourth course in the [Udacity Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004): Server Deployment, Containerization, and Testing.
+This is the project for the fourth course in the [Udacity Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004): Server Deployment, Containerization, and Testing.

 In this project, I containerized and deployed a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.